Ultimate Guide for H1B Holders: Navigating Layoffs and Max Out Situations

 6. How to change from H1B to B2 - Step by Step Guide

-6.1 5 Steps for Changing from H1B to B2
+6.1 Four Steps for Changing from H1B to B2

 Prepare required documents such as Form I-539 (Application to Extend/Change Nonimmigrant Status), explanation letter, and financial statement.
 You can also apply to new jobs when preparing these documents.
 See full list in next section.

-Submit the I-539 form and other required documents to the USCIS before the end of your 60-day grace period and pay the filing fee ($420 for online filing; $470 for paper filing) , after which you will enter the pending period.
+Submit the form I-539 and other required documents to the USCIS before the end of your 60-day grace period and pay the filing fee ($420 for online filing; $470 for paper filing) , after which you will enter the pending period.

-*Note: The transition between H1B and B2 involves a change of intent, which requires your materials to be carefully drafted.
+* The transition between H1B and B2 involves a change of intent, which requires your materials to be carefully drafted.
 We commend you to consult an immigration attorney for documentation preparation.
 You can book a consultation with us.

 Step 3: Waiting for result from USCIS